bdusell/jitsu/README.md

 your SQL database through the magic of auto-loading.
 The example `Database` class simply makes all of the methods of the `SQLDatabase` class available as static methods.
-The database connection is established the first time the `Database` class is referenced.
+The database connection is established the first time the `Database` class is referenced in a context that requires a connection.
 Supports SQLite or MySQL.

 Here are some examples to illustrate the convenience of this module:
 ```